Azure/fleet/docs/howtos/cluster-resource-override.md

 The `ClusterResourceOverride` object above will remove the verbs "list" and "watch" in the `ClusterRole` named `secret-reader` on clusters with the label `env: prod`.

+#### Breaking down the paths:
+- First `JSONPatchOverride`:
+  - `/rules/0`: This denotes the first rule in the rules array of the ClusterRole.
+In the provided ClusterRole definition, there's only one rule defined ("secrets"), so this corresponds to the first (and only) rule.
+  - `/verbs/2`: Within this rule, the third element of the verbs array is targeted ("list").
+- Second `JSONPatchOverride`:
+  - `/rules/0`: This denotes the first rule in the rules array of the ClusterRole.
+In the provided ClusterRole definition, there's only one rule defined ("secrets"), so this corresponds to the first (and only) rule.
+  - `/verbs/1`: Within this rule, the second element of the verbs array is targeted ("watch").

+>The ClusterResourceOverride mentioned above utilizes the cluster role displayed below:
+> ```yaml
+> Name:         secret-reader
+> Labels:       <none>
+> Annotations:  <none>
+> PolicyRule:
+> Resources  Non-Resource URLs  Resource Names  Verbs
+> ---------  -----------------  --------------  -----
+> secrets    []                 []              [get watch list]

 ## Applying the ClusterResourceOverride
 Create a ClusterResourcePlacement resource to specify the placement rules for distributing the cluster resource overrides across the cluster infrastructure.
 Ensure that you select the appropriate resource.